- What to expect for a solo camping in Japan?

 From Yamanashishi Station, take a bus to Fruit Center Bus Stop and walk for 30 minutes.

 Shibireko Suimeiso Camping Ground

 Shibireko is a beautiful small lake located in Yamanashi.
 It is known as a hidden place among the campers.
-You can get the experience of literally staying in the nature.
-There is nothing extra, just untouched nature will welcome you.
-You can also enjoy kayaking on the lake, fishing, climbing up the mountain close to the campsite.
-Full of stars at night makes it worth staying overnight!
+You can get the experience of literally staying in nature.
+There is nothing extra but just untouched nature will welcome you.
+You can also enjoy kayaking on the lake, fishing, and climbing up the mountain close to the campsite.
+Especially when it’s full of stars at night makes it worth staying overnight at this place!
 Please note that the reservation will be required beforehand.
-If you want to stay at somewhere quiet and calm, this is the place for you.

 Opening hours 8am – 5pm